Congo rebels push on after repelling counter-attack

 In the distant capital, hundreds of women marched on Friday on the headquarters of the U.N. mission to protest against the rebellion.
 "I am saddened by everything that is happening over there.
 Pregnant women are raped and mistreated.
 I am marching in solidarity with them," said one of the women, herself pregnant, who asked not to be named.

-The women, clad in black, carried banners calling for peace and criticizing Congo's tiny but militarily powerful neighbor.
+The women, clad in black, carried banners calling for peace and criticising Congo's tiny but militarily powerful neighbour.
 "No to Rwanda!" read one.

 Rape during conflict is well documented in Congo, with rights groups saying it is used as a weapon of war.